kamaroyl/data-structures-2421/benjamin_straub_hw1/README.md

 Name: Util.cpp
     Implements utility functions for dealing with long arrays, including printing and sorting.

 ---
+## Test files
+---

+Name:  GuessingGameTest.cpp
+    Tests the basics of the GuessingGame.
+All tests but one use a constant seed so they are repeatable.
+One prints a random generated guessing game due to a bug introduced by creating a second constructor

+Name:  UtilTest.cpp
+    Tests the basic functionality of Util, including sorting, copying arrays and printing arrays

+---
 ## Status of program
 ---